Michaelangel007/perl_crap_reference/README.md

  * http://www.folklore.org/StoryView.py?project=Macintosh&story=Negative_2000_Lines_Of_Code.txt&sortOrder=Sort+by+Date&topic=Management

-2. Apparently 34 lines of code is long???
-Holy shit!
-Wait till the author finds out how this _toy example_ compares in the _Real World (TM)_ where there are _hundreds of thousands of lines of code in a project._
+2. Apparently 34 lines of code is long?!?!?!
+Wait till the author finds out how this _toy example_ compares in the _Real World (TM)_ where there are _hundreds of thousands of lines of code in a project!_

   Apparently including an additional 38 lines for a total of 72 lines was too much work !